 For active duty military, their family members, and U.S. citizens living abroad:

 You will need to go to FVAP.gov or ncsbe.gov/voting-options/military-overseas-voting and follow the absentee ballot instructions to receive an absentee ballot.
 If you have questions about that process, you can call us at (828) 250-4200 or visit buncombecounty.org/vote.

 For all others wishing to receive an absentee ballot:

-Anyone else wishing to request an absentee ballot may do so for any reason as long as they complete a 2020 North Carolina Absentee Ballot Request Form and return it one of the following ways:
+Anyone else wishing to request an absentee ballot may do so for any reason as long as they complete a 2020 North Carolina Absentee Ballot Request Form.
+If a voter is unable to print the form at the link provided, they may pick one up at the election services office, or call (828) 250-4200 and we will mail one.
+The voter or the voter’s near relative must return it one of the following ways:

 Near relative exceptions

-A voter’s near relative may also request an absentee ballot at our office and it must be completed and returned by the aforementioned deadlines.
-The following qualify as a near relative: spouse, brother, sister, parent, grandparent, child, grandchild, in-laws, stepparent, or stepchild.
+The following qualify as a near relative: spouse, brother, sister, parent, grandparent, child, grandchild, in-laws, stepparent, stepchild, or verifiable legal guardian.

 Session Law 2019-239 made several changes to the absentee voting process.
 Changes include:

 - An absentee request form is now valid only if returned to the county board of elections by the voter, the voter’s near relative or legal guardian, or a Multi-partisan Assistance Team (MAT).